omichelsen/express-ab/README.md

 ## Usage

-_Notice_ that express-js requires the [cookie-parser](https://www.npmjs.org/package/cookie-parser) middleware to remember which variant the user was served.
+_Notice_ that express-ab requires the [cookie-parser](https://www.npmjs.org/package/cookie-parser) middleware to remember which variant the user was served.

 ```javascript
 var app = express();